 Although this number activity was really designed for Little Sister (age 3), the boys (ages 5 and 7) were excited to give it a go, too.
 Who can resist an excuse to finger paint?!

 To give Little Sister (age 3) practice reading the numbers, I pointed to each one as we read them out loud together.

 Then, I showed the kids how to dip their fingers in the paint and carefully stamp a matching number of fish in the tank.

 We counted, “1 fish.”
 Then, “1, 2 fish.”
 And finally, “1, 2 and 3 fish!”

 Once the tanks were full, we set the papers aside to let the paint dry.

 Later that day, we pulled the sheets out again and I showed the kids how to add a fish eye, mouth, fin and tail to their orange dots.

 The boys quickly caught on and started working their way through the page.

-Little Sister needed some help but she was thrilled with the final result by the end.
+Little Sister needed some help, but she was thrilled with the final result by the end.
 This fingerprint number activity was a fun way to practice reading numbers.